Harry Reid expected to be called to testify in Menendez trial, source says

 A message left on Reid's voicemail was not immediately returned.
 Fox News has also reached out to a representative for Reid for comment.

-The source also suggested to Fox News that prosecutors could seek Sebelius testimony as well.
+The source also suggested to Fox News that prosecutors could seek Sebelius' testimony as well.
 According to a Politico report in 2015, Sebelius met with federal investigators to discuss the meeting in 2014.